 Timing is critical in this process (you might miss good deals if you start shopping too late).
 The bank or lender you’re with may not offer you the best terms you can get on the current market.
 They also won’t necessarily encourage you to re-negotiate; their motive is to get you to stay, using their bottom-dollar rate.

 If you’re ready to find out how you can save on your mortgage interest rates by switching lenders, contact us as soon as possible.
 The sooner we get started, the more likely you’ll have time to take advantage of better deals, potentially saving you thousands of dollars.

-Below, we’ll answer some common FAQs about Vancouver mortgage renewals, switches and transfers.
+Below, we’ll answer some common FAQs about Richmond, Vancouver and B.C. mortgage renewals, switches and transfers.

 Can I increase my mortgage amount or amortization period when renewing my mortgage?

 Technically, you can.
 However, this would be considered refinancing your mortgage, and not just switching or renewing.
 You can do this with your current lender, or a new one.Read more